elabraha/redis_streams_eliana_abraham/readme.md

 - I don't think I have any dangling pointers or memory leaks anywhere but I forgot about implementing anything for the constructor and destructor.
 - So there's probably a much better way to implement an index sorted hash for this purpose and many people have done different things to solve this.
 Radix trees that Redis uses is one way but most I think use LSM trees but I literally just learned how they work in more detail the other day so I don't think I'll be implementing that in a day.
 - Also if I implemented the networking part along with the client and the protocol I would have had to deal with concurrent I/O and Redis does this with event loops.
 I probably would have gone with an async I/O library like on from Boost or an event loop library like libenv for tried and true tested implementations.
 However I think for a little project like this that someone wants to learn from using your OS' own basic I/O multiplexer.
 There's universal POSIX compliant ones that are fine.
+- make a better client or interface and actually test it.

 Maybe there's more but this is what I've got.